Daniel De Silva: Roda JC

 On 26 August, Perth Glory announced that De Silva had joined Roda JC on a two-year loan deal.

 In January 2017, De Silva's loan was cut short six months early.

 Central Coast Mariners

 De Silva joined A-League side Central Coast Mariners in July 2017 on a three-year contract.
 Daniel De Silva made his first competitive debut for the Mariners in the FFA Cup against Blacktown City, coming on as a substitute in the 86th minute.

 Sydney FC

 De Silva spent a year on loan at Sydney FC.
 He frequently came on as a sub.

+Macarthur FC

+De Silva joined new A-League Men side Macarthur FC in July 2021 on a two-year contract.
+He left Macarthur at the expiry of his contract in June 2023 to pursue overseas opportunities.
+However, he re-joined Macarthur in July 2023 after a brief period as a free agent, following further discussions with Macarthur coach Mile Sterjovski.
+Once again, at the conclusion of that season, De Silva left Macarthur at the expiry of his contract, and then after 3 months as a free agent re-joined the club once again.
+This was the second off-season in a row that De Silva was released by the club to seek other opportunities, only to re-join the club.

+Once again, after that season, De Silva was again released.

 International career

-De Silva scored his first goal for the Australia U20's in a man of the match performance against Colombia during the 2013 FIFA U-20 World Cup in a 1–1 draw.
+De Silva scored his first goal for the Australia U20s in a man of the match performance against Colombia during the 2013 FIFA U-20 World Cup in a 1–1 draw.

 De Silva was also included in Ange Postecoglou's initial 43-man squad for the 2015 AFC Asian Cup.

+Personal life

+De Silva is of Indian descent.